 - User containers (Videos in MyContent)

-- Orphaned container (Video, which had no owner)
+- Orphaned container (Videos with no owner) [Not available in Preview]

-We'll choose the default destination for each type of container, which admins can override.
+We'll choose the default destination for some types of containers, which admins can override.
 Below are the “natural” defaults.
 Admins can change the destination of a single container or use the CSV upload (.csv file) feature to change the destination location in bulk.

 |Container types||Default destination|